onebeyond/rascal/README.md

 Rascal supports remote procedure calls (RPC) using RabbitMQ's [direct reply-to](https://www.rabbitmq.com/direct-reply-to.html) under the hood.

+We do not yet support replies with encryption.

 **Sample configuration**
 A publication must be defined with `directReplies: true` for this functionality to be enabled.